7 Ways to Boost the Immune System and Reclaim a Sense of Control

 Find old ways to connect with others.
 Facetime, Zoom, and even text messaging is a great place to start, but going “old school” by dropping a few cards in the mail each week will give you a boost knowing that you’re surprising someone with a positive moment.
 Many people isolate themselves when they’re stressed or worried.
 Social support can be a simple as saying, "I'm thinking of you."

 Create a new routines.
-One of the most disconcerting things about this “new normal” is the lack of structure and routine.
 The more unstructured blocks of time we have, the harder it is to focus.
-Try to establish a consistent sleep pattern to give your worried brain an opportunity for restful sleep.
 Schedule time for a physical activity even if it’s just a walk around the block.
 Add relaxation events to the calendar such as 30 minutes of reading time or gardening.
-Creating and maintaining a daily routine can help create a sense of normalcy and certainty.
+Establish a consistent bed time to give your busy brain an opportunity for restful sleep.
+Creating and maintaining a daily routine can reduce stress by creating a sense of normalcy and certainty.

-Give your worried brain a rest.
+Build in brain breaks.
 Be intentional about giving your brain a few minutes each day to rest.
 Push the anxiety aside for 30 minutes to garden, read, listen to music, whatever works for you.
 Mindfulness is a great way to regain a sense of calm and control.
 Mindlessness – giving yourself permission to turn off your thought stream for a few minutes is also a great way to manage the worry.

 Use Lemongrass.
 Lemongrass is a lovely little plant that smells like lemon and has a mild taste.
 It's also high in many immune-boosting vitamins like vitamin C, folic acid and zinc.
 Lemongrass aids in digestion, cleanses and detoxifies the body, and helps to fight cough, fever and flu symptoms, thanks to its antibacterial and antifungal properties.
 Lemongrass tea contains no stimulants and it has a calming effect that promotes deep restful sleep and combats insomnia.